zerasul/mdbook_en/6helloworld/helloworld.md

 * _x_: X position where the text will be displayed.
 The X coordinate indicates the column where the text will be displayed.
 It is expressed in Tiles.
 * _y_: Y position where the text will be displayed.
 The Y coordinate indicates the row where the text will be displayed.
 It is expressed in Tiles.

-Both X and Y position are expressed in Tiles.
+Both X and Y positions are expressed in Tiles.
 A Tile is a square of 8x8 pixels that is painted on the screen; the VDP works in this unit and therefore we must take into account this dimension.
 In the example we see that we will draw in the position 10,13 that is to say, (80px,104px).

 Once we have seen how to write text on the screen, we can observe that an infinite loop appears; this is important when designing videogames; because if this loop were not present, the execution would end, and it would not be possible to interact with the game.